-Free themes are an option if you’re just starting out, but they lack a lot of tools/benefits a paid themes give you.
+Free themes are an option if you're just starting out on a budget, but they lack a lot of tools/benefits a paid themes give you.

 From a visual stand point you won’t be able to change the font, any colours on your website or the layout of your homepage.
 Your customisation options will be seriously limited (which can be super frustrating!).

-The second disadvantage is that free themes often don’t have support, so if you have a question or need help there is not a lot of information available.
+The second disadvantage is that free themes often don’t have customer support, so if you have a question or need help there is not a lot of information available.

 Lastly, free themes can make your site very slow (because there is no incentive for the creator to update theme or make it user friendly) especially as you gain more traffic!

 But the great thing about free themes, is that they give you a chance start blogging with a smaller investment.
 If you're trying things out for your first month or two, there ton of free themes already installed on WordPress or you can find other free themes online!